KoviRobi/nixops-tutorial/README.md

     ./mynix nixops destroy -d example-nginx-deployment

 You can pass the `--confirm` option if you don't want it to ask interactive questions.

+## Tutorial 2: A Jitsi instance
+I have modified the simple example to deploy a jitsi server.
+To configure, change the values that are currently set to `CHANGEME`.
+Start the machine, set your DNS to point to the machine, then enable the ACME to get the certificate.